john-ml/stitch/doc/stitch.md

 ### Deciding equality between recursive types

-Simplification: eliminate mutual recursion by repeatedly unfolding aliases and ignore the fact that type aliases can take arguments.
+Simplification: eliminate mutual recursion by repeatedly unfolding aliases and, for now, ignore the fact that type aliases can take arguments and that types will have metavariables in them.
 Types are then

 ```